felixnext/stock_trend_analysis/19-09_project-results.md

 This could be an indicator that stock behavior (esp. over a longer time horizon) randomizes (or at least is not strongly dependent on previous performance).
 (A common piece of knowledge already advocated by many trading books).

 In order to improve the prediction power of the data w.r.t. the target categories, statement information was added to get a better understanding of the underlying fundamentals of a company.
-One would expect that this increases the correlation, as it provides information commonly used by big wall street traders (e.g. Benjamin Graham, Waren Buffet or Peter Lynch).
+One would expect that this increases the correlation, as it provides information commonly used by big wall street traders (e.g. Benjamin Graham, Warren Buffet or Peter Lynch).
+Specifically, the following indicators are used:

+* Revenue per Share Growth (for 3, 5 and 10 years)
+* Dividend per Share Growth (for 3, 5 and 10 years)
+* Research Expenses compared to net-cash position
+* Earnings per Share (EPS)
+* Dividend per Share
+* Price / Earnings Ratio (based on the current stock price)
+* Book-Value per Share (even though this can be misleading)
+* Research Growth
+* Debt Growth
+* Net-Cash per outstanding share

+All these indicators are relative (except maybe dividends and earnings, which are divided per share).
+This makes them easier to use in model training (absolute values would have a high variance).

+Looking at the correlations (this time the diagonal elements are not calculated in a separate way), we can generally see a lower correlation further away from the diagonal.
+This might indicate that these features are better suited to predict future stock prices than historic changes alone.

+TODO: correlations

 **Recommender System**